9 PR Tips from WIRED Magazine’s Pitching Guide

 "Stories in the print magazine can take months to develop and are sent to the printer about three weeks before they appear online..."

-This section describes a fundamental concept in media outreach, lead times
+This describes a fundamental concept in media outreach, lead times

-If you want to pitch a project for the September issue, for example, you'll need to send your initial pitch in May or June.
-Additionally, your story will still have to be relevant by the time the September issue comes out.
+If you want to pitch a project for the September issue, you'll need to send your initial pitch in May or June.
+AND, your story will still have to be relevant by the time the September issue comes out.

-If you have a product-based business and are researching publications to pitch holiday gift guides know that the lead times for this specific media opportunity tend to be longer.
-Read more about gift guide timelines here.
+If you sell products and want to pitch holiday gift guides, the lead times for this opportunity is longer.
+Read about gift guide timelines here.

 6. Different mediums, different needs.